wotbrew/idx/README.md

 ## Features

 - Wrappers for vectors, sets and maps.
-- Index elements on demand by any property, such as clojure functions, keywords, paths, selections.
+- Index elements on demand by any property, such as clojure functions, keywords, paths, or composites thereof.
 See [reference](#properties)
 - Can choose automatic indexing, where indexes are created and cached transparently as you query the collection.
 - Indexes are maintained incrementally as you modify your collection with functions - `conj`, `assoc` and so on.
 - Query functions also work on normal collections so you can 'upgrade' them with indexes when you profile and find where you need them.